kernaltrap8/Personal-VSH-XMB-mods/README.md

 are there, scroll down until you see a clear space, and press circle, then Paste.
 Now, once it is done you can reboot the console.

 That should be about it!
-All file creation/extraction credits go to RockL79#1695 on Discord.
 Enjoy this classic and timeless PS3 modification.

 # Some images